-For six years, the Campus Freedom Index has monitored the state of free expression at Canadian public universities.
+For eight years, the Campus Freedom Index has monitored the state of free expression at Canadian public universities.
 Sadly, the threat of campus censorship continues to undermine the free exchange of ideas in Canada.

 But the Campus Freedom Index is providing Canadians with the intellectual ammunition they need to hold university and student union leadership accountable when they unfairly and unlawfully punish students, faculty and guests on campus simply for holding controversial views.

 Know your rights!
 Read Resisting Censorship on Campus

 Released jointly with the 2019 Campus Freedom Index is a new report to inform university students about their legal rights on campus.
 Resisting Censorship on Campus explains the legal basis for students’ free speech rights on campus, and the processes by which students can assert their legal rights in the face of censorship by their university or student union.
 This resource also encourages students to contact the Justice Centre for pro bono legal advice and assistance.
 Resisting Censorhip on Campus is also summarized in a brochure.